lambdaclass/cairo-by-example/content/examples/integers.md

 }
 ```

-This program results in a compile error:
+This program results in a compilation error:

 ```console
 error: Trait has no implementation in context: core::traits::Neg::<core::integer::u32>